athira-0001/devops_projects/README.md

 Created an ansible playbook to install and start Nginx on 2 target servers\
 \
 Project 3 : Terraform project\
+i.
 Created EC2 instances on AWS using Terraform\
+ii.
+Created EC2 instance using s3 as remote backend and implemented locking mechanism using dynamodb\
 \
 Project 4 : Docker project\
 i.
 Containerized a Django web application using Docker container\